 I love DIY projects; in addition to being fun, they can also save you a bundle of money!

 Are you having a beach-themed wedding?
-A seashell bridal bouquet is a great alternative to the traditional flower bouquet.
-These bouquets are becoming more and more popular.
-They are very unique and interesting, but they are not terribly easy to come by and can be quite expensive.
+If so, a seashell bridal bouquet could be a great alternative to the traditional flower bouquet.
+These bouquets are becoming more and more popular because of their unique and interesting look.
+But unfortunately, they are not easy to come by and can be quite expensive.

-If you Google "Seashell Wedding Bouquets," you will find several different types.
-Some are made exclusively with seashells.
-Others have flowers and seashells mixed.
+If you Google "Seashell Wedding Bouquets," you will find several different options.
+Some are made exclusively with seashells, and others have flowers and seashells mixed.
 The bouquets made with all seashells are very beautiful, but also very heavy and not quite as colorful.

 Where Do I Find a Seashell Bouquet?